code-qtzl/post-it-board/README.md

 # Post-it-Board App

-A post-it-board application with React frontend (Vite) and Node.js backend, both using TypeScript.
+A post-it-board application for posting and viewing messages built with React frontend (Vite) and Node.js backend, both using TypeScript.

 ## Prerequisites